prashu28072000/miracle-lecture/README.md

 # miracle-lecture
-this is my git repository
+this is my git repository..
+my name is prashu